SustainableUrbanSystemsLab/ARCH-8833-Sp25-Environmental-adequacy-in-modern-South-American-collective-housing/README.md

 2 - Rhinocero models and ClimateStudio analysis files can be found in the link below (they were not uploaded due to GitHub's storage limitations): https://1drv.ms/f/c/7f0cd2b9d40f94b7/EnBedykBQtJKjMMBs4RBCX4BkkNnjPTw4YFlKYOVU3Auyg?e=cwm2uE

-How to run experiment:
+Required software for running experiment:
-Open Rhino file, run Climate Studio analysis.
+Rhinoceros 8, ClimateStudio.

 Times chosen for analysis:
-09:00 AM
+1. 09:00 AM
-15:00 PM
+2. 15:00 PM

 Dates chosen for analysis:
-21 June (Winter solstice)
+1. 21 June (Winter solstice)
-22 September (Equinox)
+2. 22 September (Equinox)
-21 December (Summer solstice)
+3. 21 December (Summer solstice)

 Modeling generalizations:
 1. Simple walls were modeled with a thickness of 18 centimeters and double or reinforced walls were modeled